AraBlocks/styleguide/generic.md

 - **Debuggers**: Non-triage debugging functionality should not be committed

   - If it doesn't help future people figure out why a system crashed, it doesn't belong
-  - Do not commit shim code.
+  - Do not commit code that is only useful during debugging (shimming something, etc).
 If it isn't useful for running in production, it doesn't belong.

 ### Code Smells